-The Regulation Manager undertook a visual inspection of the premises which included the main office area and laboratory.
-The security arrangements and the suitability of the fridges and freezers was assessed.
-The plans for temperature monitoring, alarming, maintenance, contingency and cleaning of the storage units was reviewed.
+The Regulation Manager undertook a visual inspection of the premises at the hub site which included the laboratory spaces.
+The security arrangements and the suitability of the storage areas were assessed.
+The plans for temperature monitoring, alarming, maintenance, contingency and cleaning of the storage units were reviewed.